Skip to main content

 Parameter CONVERTINPUTSTREAM = 1;

-/// The default response charset is utf-8
+/// Sets the response charset to utf-8

 Parameter CHARSET = "utf-8";